 In the previous AdWords experience, these settings are called “Site category options” for Display campaigns.
-In the new AdWords experience, they’re called “Content exclusions."
+In the new AdWords experience, they’re called 'Content exclusions' (which is the same as Video campaigns).
 These options are located in your campaign settings.

 Here are the available content exclusion options for Display: